-This award honours reports that successfully use one document to tell an organisation’s corporate story to stakeholders.
+The ‘Best printed report’ award honours reports that successfully use one document to tell an organisation’s corporate story to stakeholders.
 Submissions should clearly demonstrate the ease of access to key information.
-Reports entered into this category can include: corporate report or annual report.
+Reports entered into this category can include a corporate report or an annual report.

-This award is for the organisations that take the printed report to the next level, using advanced technology to successfully communicate content to its audience.
+The ‘Best online report’ award is for the organisations that take the printed report to the next level, using advanced technology to successfully communicate content to its audience.
 Stronger entries should illustrate how the report has developed since its previous incarnation.
-Reports entered into this category can include: corporate report, annual report or corporate social responsibility report.
+Reports entered into this category can include a corporate report or an annual report.